King of Prussia

 The first four operational inline stores were Switzer's, Rosenzweig's Jewelers and Burnett's Books & Records.
 These debuted on October 30, 1961.
 Jenni (Jennifer's ladies' wear) opened its doors on November 16th.

 Five additional stores were dedicated on February 15, 1962; The Expectation Shop, Fashionette, Goot Shoes, Pancho's Gifts and Waltah Clarke's Hawaiian Shop.
-Baron's Restaurant welcomed its first diners later in February 1962.
+Baron's Restaurant welcomed first diners later in February 1962.
 With its completion, SCOTTSDALE FASHION SQUARE encompassed approximately 228,000 leasable square feet and housed twenty-two stores and services.

 Ground was broken for a mall expansion in November 1972.
 The open-air West Wing extension would consist of two retail floors; a Ground Level and partial Upper.
 The addition was anchored by a 2-level (50,000 square foot), Phoenix-based Diamond's, which opened for business on March 17, 1974.
 With its completion, the shopping hub housed forty-nine stores and spanned approximately 360,000 leasable square feet.